 A tenant cannot terminate a fixed term rental agreement other than at the end of the fixed term.
 A tenant who wishes to terminate a fixed term rental agreement early must apply to the Office of the Director to terminate the agreement, but such permission is not often granted.
 Landlords may only terminate a rental agreement for specified reasons as set out in the legislation and cannot terminate simply because a fixed term rental agreement has expired.
 However, if the lease contains an option to renew and the tenant fails to renew the lease, the landlord can serve the tenant with a Notice of Termination on that basis.
 Once a fixed term agreement converts to a month to month agreement, the landlord cannot force a tenant to sign another lease or agree to another fixed term.
 When a lease is renewed, unless otherwise agreed, other than the new term of the lease, all other conditions of the lease remain the same.

 Depending on the situation, parties may need to serve a notice or a document to a landlord, to a tenant, to the Director of Residential Rental Property or to the Island Regulatory and Appeals Commission.
-Personal delivery, regular, certified, or registered mail of the document to the relevant person may be used.
+Personal delivery or regular, certified, or registered mail of the document to the relevant person may be used.

 Where there is a fixed-term rental agreement, which is often for one year, the tenant must give written notice to the landlord at least two months before the end of the lease.
 For a month-to-month tenancy the tenant must provide a written notice of termination to the landlord on or before the day that rent is due and at least one month before the tenant wishes to move out.